 AVTEC's Alaska Culinary Academy program is loaded with options:

 The American Culinary Federation (ACF) does not endorse any one program as being better than another.
 It does ensure prospective students that the minimum standards have been met or exceeded by the programs it has accredited.
 The ACF offers program graduates that are student members of the ACF special consideration.
 Certification from the ACF as a Culinarian may be obtained at no charge by documenting graduation and combined school and work experience totaling two years.

 The department offers two areas of certification: Cook/Culinarian and Culinary Baker.
-The two areas of certification are almost identical with differences being that the students, during the second half of their training, choose between the advanced baking classes (Advanced Pastry Arts and A la Carte Breads and Pastries) or the advanced cooking classes (Menu Development, Buffet Catering, International Cuisines and A la Carte Cooking).
+The two areas of certification are almost identical with differences being that the students, during the second half of their training, choose between the advanced baking classes (Advanced Pastry Arts and Restaurant Practicum) or the advanced cooking classes (Advanced Culinary Arts and Restaurant Practicum).
 Each program has written and practical finals.
 The students may also return after successful completion of one certificate for a professional upgrade to train for another certificate.

-To qualify for this training you must meet one the following requirements:
+To qualify for this training you must meet the following requirements:

 The Alaska Culinary Academy presents a competency-based training program.
 The majority of the training will be a "hands-on" food production approach, with the students working individually or in small groups.
 Additionally, to provide the basic groundwork, a great deal of time will also be spent in a classroom setting and in independent study.
 These two programs are set up in a progressive training format.
 Starting with the beginning basics class, each subsequent food production class becomes more advanced in its techniques and more extensive in the evaluation of the student.

-Each area of certification offers three levels of certification.
+Each area offers two levels of certification.
 Certifications are based on the successful completion of courses selected for each area.
-Levels reflect skill standards defined by the State of Alaska and American Culinary Federation.
+Levels reflect skill standards defined by the State of Alaska and certifications offered through American Culinary Federation.